SlideForge vs Gamma

 - MCP integration.
 Native MCP server with OAuth 2.1.
 Add one URL to Claude Desktop — your AI agent generates, iterates, and manages slides.
 Gamma has no MCP support.

-- Deterministic template rendering.
-50+ templates render in under 1 second at $0.03/slide.
+- Deterministic rendering.
+Slides render in under 1 second at $0.05/slide.
 Same input = same output, every time.
-No AI variance.
-Gamma has no template render mode.
+No AI variance in the render path.
+Gamma has no deterministic render mode.

-- Transparent pricing. $0.03/template, $0.20/AI generate.
+- Transparent pricing. $0.05/slide (brief or code), free on refusal.
 No subscription, no opaque credits.
 Gamma uses monthly plans with credit costs that vary by model.

 - Visual QA.
-46 heuristic rules + auto-iterate ensure consistent quality.
+46 heuristic rules + a VLM review flag layout defects on every render.
 9/10 average quality score.
 Gamma relies on the AI model's output without structured validation.

 Frequently asked questions